Eligibility (ss 7, pt 2.11A Social Security Act 1991 (Cth))

-To be eligible for the Austudy Allowance, a person must satisfy an activity test, be at least 25 years old and be an Australian resident.
+To be eligible for Austudy, a person must satisfy an activity test, be at least 25 years old, and be an Australian resident.
 Waiting periods may apply, including a preclusion period for seasonal workers.

-If, immediately before they turned 25, a person was receiving Youth Allowance and completing a course or apprenticeship, they A document that sets out what a person wants to happen to their money and other property after they die. continue to receive Youth Allowance until they complete the course or apprenticeship.
+If, immediately before they turned 25, a person was receiving Youth Allowance and completing a course or apprenticeship, they will continue to receive Youth Allowance until they complete the course or apprenticeship.

-However, a person may receive the Austudy Allowance if they are not studying full-time if they have a disability and are unable to take on a full-time study load.
+A person may receive Austudy if they are not studying full-time if they have a disability and are unable to take on a full-time study load.
 However, they must take on at least 25 per cent of the full-time study load.

 Full-time Australian apprentices do not have activity test requirements.

 People receiving Austudy must also satisfy progress rules (i.e. the rate at which they progress through their course).
 There are allowable time limits for the payment of Austudy.
 The time limit may be extended if the course could not be completed because of circumstances beyond the person’s control (e.g. illness, family trauma, or a natural disaster – see section 569H Social Security Act 1991 (Cth) (‘SS Act’).